Mutuba/CodingChallengeRubyBackend/README.md

 * run `bundle install` to install application packages

-* Run `rails db:create` to create a databse for the application
+* Run `rails db:create` to create a database for the application

 * Run `rails db:migrate` to run database migrations and create database tables